enriqueGuerrero/erlpy_port/README.md

 How it works?
 ------
 The gen_server (erlpy_port.erl) creates one child (gen_server - erlpy_port_acceptor.erl) to listening a TCP connection.
-When a client establishes a connection to the child that was listening. erlpy_port creates another child to listening again.
+When a client establishes a connection to the child that was listening, erlpy_port creates another child to listening again.
 The child has a timeout to receive some message, if the timeout ends, this child die and close the TCP connection.

 The child receives a message that included an ID.
 This ID is associated with a python file, this association is defined in erlpy_port.schema and then, this child opens a port and execute that file.
 Finally, this child collects the response by the python file and returns that response to the client.